pnp/script-samples/scripts/spo-list-update-contenttype-systemupdate/README.md

 plugin: add-to-gallery
 ---

-# Update content type with system update of files in folder .
+# Update content type of files in folder with system update .

 ## Summary

-Update content type with system update option to avoid updating modified and modified by properties for all files in a folder within a library to a custom content type.
+Update content type with system update option for all files in a folder within a library to a custom content type to avoid updating modified and modified by properties.

 ## Implementation